Nursing (NURS)

 Terms Typically Offered: Spring.

-Application of theoretical concepts of primary care in care of infants, children, and adolescents.
-Integration of health assessment, pathophysiology, pharmacology, health promotion and disease prevention, and chronic and acute illness management in clinical practice as an advanced practice nurse.
+Examination of theoretical concepts of primary care in care of infants, children, and adolescents.
+Integration of health assessment, pathophysiology, pharmacology, health promotion and disease prevention, and chronic and acute illness management in clinical practice.

 Prerequisites: NURS 602 and NURS 620; or NURS 603 and NURS 630.